Lithuania presidential hopefuls: tone down Russia rhetoric

 Updated

-Lithuanian presidential candidate, Former finance minister Ingrida Simonyte waves before the final debate of the electoral campaign with presidential candidate, Economist Gitanas Nauseda at the S. Daukanto Square, in front of the Presidential Palace in Vilnius, Lithuania, Friday, May 24, 2019.
+In this photo taken on Wednesday, May 8, 2019, Economist Gitanas Nauseda and Former finance minister Ingrida Simonyte, left, a presidential candidates, pose for the media prior to the start of the televised live debate in Vilnius, Lithuania.
 Gitanas Nauseda and a former finance minister Ingrida Simonyte held the top two spots in returns from Lithuania's presidential election Sunday, May 26 and appeared headed to a runoff ballot later this month to choose a successor to incumbent Dalia Grybauskaite. less

-Lithuanian presidential candidate, Former finance minister Ingrida Simonyte waves before the final debate of the electoral campaign with presidential candidate, Economist Gitanas Nauseda at the S. Daukanto ... more
+In this photo taken on Wednesday, May 8, 2019, Economist Gitanas Nauseda and Former finance minister Ingrida Simonyte, left, a presidential candidates, pose for the media prior to the start of the televised ... more

 Photo: Mindaugas Kulbis, AP